ccc-certifier-framework/certifier-framework-for-confidential-computing/APP-RUNTIME-STRUCTURE.md

 The use of these two classes is rather simple.
 Consider the sequence of calls below, which form the backbone of any Certifier Framework program.
-In fact, its almost all that's needed most of the time, using this new api.
+In fact, it's almost all that's needed most of the time, using this new api.

 ````